glotzerlab/signac-docs/docs/source/jobs.rst

     9bfd29df07674bc4aa960cf661b5acd2

-In general an instance of :py:class:`Job` only gives you a handle to a python object.
+In general an instance of :py:class:`Job` only gives you a handle to a Python object.
 To create the underlying workspace directory and thus make the job part of the data space, you must *initialize* it.
 You can initialize a job **explicitly**, by calling the :py:meth:`Job.init` method, or **implicitly**, by either accessing the job's :ref:`job document <project-job-document>` or by switching into the job's workspace directory.